 Will companions be kept together?

 Vets should also be aware of the importance of hospitalising bonded pairs together if at all possible.
 If only one of your rabbits needs to visit the vet, you should still take them both (or all if you have a group).
 This prevents problems with reintroducing back at home (a rabbit returning to the vet will smell different from other rabbits).
-It also benefits the poorly rabbit, his mate will aid his recovery.
-The exception to this is something contagious like myxomatosis, or if you need to keep an eye on diet or monitor their poops.
+It also benefits the poorly rabbit, their mate will aid their recovery.
+The exception to this is something contagious like myxomatosis, or if you need to keep an eye on their diet or monitor their poops.

 Do you routinely spay and castrate rabbits?